2017 Trends in Garden DesignGarden and landscape designers across the country forecast noteworthy ideas shaping the gardening world in 2017

 SEIBERT & RICE

-Thanks to our 2017 Trends in Garden Design Sponsor.
+Thanks to our Trends in Garden Design sponsor.
 Seibert and Rice stocks an extensive inventory of terra cotta planters, urns and statuary that are available for immediate delivery anywhere in the world.
+Their pots, handmade in historic workshops by Impruneta's most celebrated artisans, are guaranteed to 20 below zero.
 They also specialize in custom planters and oversize pots.
 In addition, they have a collection of antique terra cotta urns.
 Visit their web site: http://www.seibert-rice.com

 Long a symbol of the American dream, the expansive and neatly manicured lawn continues to take a hit, due in part to drought, water shortages, and concerns about the environmental impact of fertilizing, pest-control treatments, and other traditional maintenance.
 Lawn-like alternatives, however, are hot.
 “We’re installing a lot more grass mixes that don’t need to be mowed, like Habiturf [a native turfgrass blend for the Southwest], and also taller, prairie-type mixes,” says Moring.
 While he doesn’t anticipate the end of traditional lawns anytime soon, his clients who do want a lawn are opting for smaller ones than in the past.
 “These are lawns that will be used as opposed to being just for show,” he says.